 The sad reality of Alzheimer’s is that eventually these patients become unable to recognize objects or people, lose their language skills, experience debilitating paranoia or delusions and lose muscle control to assist with eating and any other physical activity.
 This is the stage where families often struggle with leaving their loved one in a nursing home and how frequently they should spend time with a person who can’t even remember who they are.
 We want to honour our loved ones yet we need the support ourselves to be able to do this.

 Alzheimer’s care solutions in Edmonton

 Our residential homes are peaceful places for your loved one to live out their final years with respect and dignity.
-Finding a long term care solution at the early stage of Alzheimer’s development can ensure that both the Alzheimer patient and their family get the support they need to navigate what can be a very tumultuous journey.
-A familiar home and faces throughout their long term care can contribute to more harmony, poise, consistency, grace, empathy, rapport, peace and tranquility.
-Choosing a long term residential home can also ease the transition from assisted living to round the clock care.
+Finding a supportive living solution at the early stage of Alzheimer’s development can ensure that both the Alzheimer patient and their family get the support they need to navigate what can be a very tumultuous journey.
+A familiar home and faces throughout their care can contribute to more harmony, poise, consistency, grace, empathy, rapport, peace and tranquility.
+Choosing a supportive living residential home can also ease the transition from assisted living to round the clock care.
 Our homes and staff in Edmonton are well equipped to deal with both accommodation requirements so that you also have peace of mind about the needs of your loved one being attended to.

 Our Locations in Edmonton